Note

 with sudo cmake --install .

 .
-Unfortunately, if you install a SFML app this way, it will complain about missing dynamically-linked dependencies, such as FreeType.
+However, if you install an SFML app this way, it will complain about missing dynamically linked dependencies such as FreeType.
 Moreover, the app must be started from the command line, which is not user-friendly.

-GUI apps are typically distributed as an app bundle that users can drag and drop into their Applications
+GUI apps are typically distributed as app bundles that users can drag and drop into their Applications

 folder.
 App bundles are directories with a .app